qualtrics/qualtrics-digital-ios-sdk/README.md

 #### 5. Verify that the package has been added to your Project Navigator in Xcode, under `Package Dependencies` (In this example, it is directly under our example app `QualtricsSDKSwiftUI`):
 ![step 5](https://github.com/qualtrics/qualtrics-digital-ios-sdk/blob/main/ReadMeFiles/step5.png?raw=true)

+## Issues / Support
+For help on the Qualtrics SDK, you will want to reach out to our support team via our [Support Portal]( https://www.qualtrics.com/support/).
+If you do not have a login, please work with your brand admin to file a support ticket.
+We do not take support requests or community PRs through GitHub.